lesaint/experimenting-annotation-processing/README.md

 annotation-processing-explained
 ===============================

-This Maven project is made of a parent POM and several maven projects which references this parent POM.

-When importing this project into IntelliJ IDEA, you must do a recursive import from the root directory of this Git project or import each sub-project individually as a module.

-## parent POM

-Defines some common POM description elements such as dependency management, plugin management, ...
+This project is about experimenting with annotation processing.

+It does not have much unit tests since the point is to look at the log produced by the compiler.

+# run everything

 ```sh
 cd [clone of this Git project]
 mvn clean install
 ```

-## experimentations on annotation processing

-Located in the ```annotation-processing-experimentations``` subdirectory of the Git Project, this Maven multi-module project is experimenting with annotation processing.
+# Exprimenting with rounds

-### Massive count of annotated classes
+## Massive count of annotated classes

 I have used this project to investigate how the Javac compiler (1.7) builds rounds of annotation processing and trying to figure out if given a lot of source files, they will be split in more than one round.

-#### Test 1
+### Test 1

 * 999 classes with annotation ```@Annotation1``` in a single package
 * 999 classes with annotation ```@Annotation2``` in a single package